Kmeakin/resume/src/resume.typ

 #resume-item[
   - Contributions to Cranelift, the native code compiler for the Wasmtime WebAssembly runtime.
-  - Contributed to Cranelift's corpus of peephole rewrites.
+    - Added new rewrites to the peephole optimisation pass.
-  - Canonicalize commutative operators in Cranelift's Global Value Numbering pass, to increase the number of instructions elimiated by the pass (unfortunately later reverted due to regression in compile-times).
+    - Modified the Global Value Numbering pass to sort arguments to commutative operators, to increase the number of instructions eliminated by the pass (unfortunately later reverted due to regression in compile-times).
-  - Implementation of boolean and integer types for `ISLE`, Cranelift's pattern-matching DSL.
+    - Implemented boolean and integer types for `ISLE`, Cranelift's pattern-matching DSL.
     - Various minor bug-fixes and documentation improvements to `ISLE`.
+  - Contributions to Pulley, the portable bytecode interpreter that allows Wasmtime to run WebAssembly on targets that are not yet supported by Cranelift.
-  - Rewrote the `pulley` bytecode interpreter to use the tail-recursive interpreter pattern to reduce branch mispredications in opcode dispatch.
+    - Rewrote the bytecode interpreter to use the tail-recursive interpreter pattern to reduce branch mispredictions in opcode dispatch.
+    - Added opcodes for pushing and popping multiple registers to/from the stack in a single instruction.
+    - Reduced the size of the most commonly used instructions from 4 bytes to 3 bytes by packing the register arguments into a bitfield.
 ]

 #resume-entry(